WilliamJGrace/todoapp-MERN/README.md

 * Add CI/CD
 * User can have multiple todo lists
 * User can name their todo lists
-* User can edit a todo item by double clicking the test
+* User can edit a todo item by double clicking the text

 [Deployed app on Heroku](https://mytodonotes.herokuapp.com/)